areejmalik/AreejsAdvancedGenomicsLog/README.md

 -rw-r--r-- 1 amali010 users  18M Sep  2  2015 Exercise2.fastq
 -rwxr-xr-x 1 dbarshis users 4.3M Jan 22 13:51 Exercise2.fastq.tar.gz

-#7 - add these commands to your notebook
+#7 - Add these commands to your notebook
 Done

-#8 - calculate how many sequences are in each file and add these
-results to your notebook file
+#8 - Calculate how many sequences are in each file and add these results to your notebook file
 [amali010@turing1 exercises]$ head -1 Exercise2.fasta
 >scaffold10078|size20675
 [amali010@turing1 exercises]$ grep -c '>' Exercise2.fasta